pfheatwole/thesis/source/foil_geometry.rst

 Modeling requirements
 =====================

-[[These are the modeling requirements of **THIS PROJECT**.
-Explain what I'm trying to model, typical specifications of such a geometry, the missing structure I need to encode in parametric functions.
-Those needs drive the requirements for the geometry model.]]
+..
+These are the modeling requirements of THIS PROJECT.
+Explain what I'm trying to model, typical summary specs of such a geometry, and the missing structure I need to encode in parametric functions.
+Those needs drive the requirements for the geometry model.

-The geometry that results happens to be pleasantly general, and useful in other contexts, but this section is explicitly interesting in establishing what tool we need to create foil geometry models of parafoils.]]
+   The geometry that results happens to be pleasantly general, and useful in other contexts, but this section is explicitly interesting in establishing what tool we need to create foil geometry models of PARAFOILS.

+[[FIXME: these sections need work.
+The section headings are unclear: what would a reader expect to find in "Foil model"?
+I need to cover topics like what aspects of a parafoil canopy the model must be able to represent, how you specify the geometry (it must encourage parametric specifications), and what it must do (return points on the chord/camber/profile surfaces).]]

 Foil specifications